inikishev/lre/README.md

 ### Basis algorithms

 1. GGT from <https://arxiv.org/pdf/1806.02958> - this explicitly stores a history of last ``history_size`` corrections and computes $Q$ and $L$ via eigendecomposition of ``history_size x history_size`` matrix.
 In the paper they only used gradients (for covariance), but other curvatures can be used too by maintainting history of corrections.
+Note that GGT becomes significantly more expensive with SR1 and BFGS curvatures because they use signs (i.e. they can subtract $u u^T$), and that requires a QR.

 2. Direct eigendecomposition - as I said low rank correction to truncated eigendecomposition can be computed by eigendecomposition of $rank \times rank$ matrix, so same computational complexity as GGT.
 Unlike GGT this can be used to maintain exponential moving average of curvature matrix which may be useful.